Daughter had 2 surgeries

 Munchausen's proxy syndrome suspected

 There is now speculation on social media as to whether Allanah suffers from Munchausen's syndrome: People with this mental illness invent or manipulate symptoms of illness in people close to them.
-By taking special care of their supposedly ill loved ones, they want to gain attention and recognition.
+By taking extra care of their supposedly ill loved ones, they want to gain attention and recognition.

 Family influencers often cause criticism

 Daisy's condition is said to have improved greatly in the meantime.
 She is "awake, sitting up, eating and behaving like a normal one-year-old child", according to media reports.
 However, the case has sparked a debate about family influencers and whether platforms should monitor such content more strictly.
-Only at the beginning of the year, a momfluencer from the USA who gave parenting advice on social media was convicted of child abuse.
+Just at the beginning of the year, a momfluencer from the USA who gave parenting advice on social media was convicted of child abuse.
 Ruby Franke had also put her offspring on public display for fame and popularity.

 This article has been automatically translated,